kentos/sverigesradioapi/README.md

 sverigesradioapi
 ================

-Development project for getting songs played on Sveriges Radio P3
+Development project for getting artists played, songs and playlists on Sveriges Radio P3